 Over the next couple months of study I came to see themes that relate Saul to Cain(!) as well.
 I also noticed that strong Deuteronomy 18 languages pervades 1 Samuel—a point I took for granted but noticed was underrepresented in the relevant secondary literature.
 So I emphasize that as well in this paper.

 The ETS meeting was earlier this month in Providence, R.I.
 The paper was well received and I got some good ideas for improving it.
 For the truly energetic reader, you can access the paper here.
-Enjoy!
 Would love to hear your thoughts if you read it.
-Here is a link just to the textual comparisons.
+A the textual comparison is also here.
 I think you can just as well see there the point I am making.